gwenknight/strain_growth/README.md

 ## FILE structure
 - "data" holds the raw data for this project
 - "output" holds the key parameter and plot outputs
+- "proof_of_principle" holds the data and then the output for the comparison of optical density and calorimeter data
+- "plots/figures" holds the paper figues
+- "plots/exp_growth" holds the exponential growth analysis
+- "plots/final_data_split_highlighted/" shows the final curves of all datasets used with the cut point highlighted (red point)
+- "plots/linear_fit/" holds the summary output of linear model fit to the data
+- "plots/output_fit" holds the individual fit to each dataset

 ## CODE structure